ImARailgun/dustloop_scrape/README.md

 # dustloop_scrape

-only for +r atm
+tested GGACR, GGXRD-R2, BBCF, and GGST so far

-1. (done) scrape dustloop frame data and save to a local object for each character
+1. (done) scrape dustloop frame data and create an object for each character

-(fix winger img url parsing)

-2. upload character objects to a database

-3. create an API to retrieve frame data from the database
+(fix url parsing for moves with 4+ hitbox image urls)

+2. (done) save local object as .json

-4. create a discord bot to call API and display retrieved frame data
+3. create discord bot that takes requests and retrieves frame data from .json's

-5. add functionality for Xrd and Strive
-   -just change URL from 'GGACR' to 'GGXRD-R2' (it's that easy)

-(stretch goal: system data, gattlings)
+(stretch goal: gattlings/revolvers)